 Important rituals had to be performed following victory which included the recovering of the dead and the setting up of a victory trophy (from tropaion, meaning turning point in the conflict) at the exact place on the battlefield where victory became assured.
 The trophy could be in the form of captured weapons and armour or an image of Zeus; on occasion memorials to the fallen were also set up.
 Speeches, festivals, sacrifices and even games could also be held following a victory in the field.

 Greek warfare, then, evolved from small bands of local communities fighting for local territory into massive set-piece battles between multi-allied counterparts.
-War became more professional, more innovative, and more deadly, reaching its zenith with the Macedonian leaders Philip and Alexander.
+War became more professional, more innovative, and more deadly, reaching its zenith with the Macedonian leaders Philip II and Alexander the Great.
 Learning from the earlier Greek strategies and weapons innovations, they employed better hand weapons such as the long sarissa spear, used better artillery, successfully marshalled diverse troop units with different arms, fully exploited cavalry, and backed all this up with far superior logistics to dominate the battlefield not only in Greece but across vast swathes of Asia and set the pattern for warfare through Hellenistic and into Roman times.